The market can work it out

 “For a moment, let’s just say we had a zero-tolerance policy on workers without papers, such that the employer would be held criminally liable for employing undocumented persons.
 Now the market can work out the cost of that compensation and the cost of the end product or service based on what the market will bear in terms of price and compensation.

-“If this process were permitted to play out in the absence of undocumented workers or people working under the table, then we would know the true cost of these jobs “Americans won’t do.”
+“If this process were permitted to play out in the absence of undocumented workers or people working under the table, then we would know the true cost of these jobs ‘Americans won’t do.’
 Thanks for the thought pieces.”
-J

-J, we agree.
+J., we agree.
 I am also not in favor of employers being able to benefit from illegal aliens.
-The penalties are so low, as low as $250, it makes hiring these immigrants worth the risk.
-But J, no politician believes as you and I do that businesses should be held more accountable.
+The penalti2es are so low, as low as $250, it makes hiring these immigrants worth the risk.
+But J., no politician believes as you and I do that businesses should be held more accountable.

 Our governor, Ron DeSantis, sent a private jet to Texas to fly illegals to Martha’s Vineyard.
 There are plenty of immigrants in Florida to bus up north (no expensive plane required).
 Why did we have to spend Florida taxpayer money to send Texas illegals to Martha’s Vineyard?
 The answer is simple.

-A significant part of Governor DeSantis’s donor base relies on immigrants to build their buildings and pick their crops in Florida.
-If our Governor had done a raid on illegal aliens in Florida, his business donor base would have thrown Governor DeSantis over the side of the Republican cruise ship and left him to drown.
+A significant part of Gov. DeSantis’s donor base relies on immigrants to build their buildings and pick their crops in Florida.
+If our governor had done a raid on illegal aliens in Florida, his business donor base would have thrown DeSantis over the side of the Republican cruise ship and left him to drown.

 J., you are right.
 Until businesses are held accountable, we can’t fix the problem, but holding businesses accountable and forcing them to raise their wages also means jobs leave this country.